robertarfa/robertarfa/README.md

 Take a look around.

-I'm currently working with ReactJs and Kotlin.
+I'm currently working with React and Kotlin.

 Feel free to ask me any questions.